umd-mith/sg-data/data/intro/clean/introduction.md

 is in the superstitious horror with which they contemplate alike [his] wrongs and their revenge; that the dramatic character of what [he] did and suffered, consists" (PBS *Cenci*, page x).
-Such a sentence reveals the genius of PBS as dramatist and the genius of MWS as novelist—both wished to implicate the reader in moral dilemmas, and MWS forced a very hard decision on her editors and her readers.
+Such a sentence reveals the genius of PBS as dramatist and the genius of MWS as novelist---both wished to implicate the reader in moral dilemmas, and MWS forced a very hard decision on her editors and her readers.